aeroabrar-31/Youtube/README.md

    - Comment Section
    - Recommendation videos

+### Debouncing

+Debouncing is a technique, which is used during api calls like for suggestions in search box and autocomplete etc.

+By debouncing the API calls, we can ensure that the requests are not sent too frequently, reducing unnecessary load on the server and improving performance.

+### Higher Order Components (HOC)

+A function which receives a component and receives an updated version of that component with some required modifications.
+Ex : Received a videocard and changes it to the Advertisement card like in youtube.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).